You are welcome to my Tupperware Review. Can you make money with Tupperware? Is Tupperware legit, or a scam pyramid scheme?

 Every multi-level marketing company has a pyramid structure like it is essential to know that not all MLM companies operate a pyramid scheme.

-When any direct selling company has legitimate products, and they decide not to focus on the recruitment aspect of the compensation plan.
+When any direct selling company has legitimate products, and decide not to focus on the recruitment aspect of the compensation plan.
 But reward the salesmen and women more than the reward attains via recruitment efforts, then such a company can not be referred to as a pyramid scheme.

 At Tupperware, the commission you earn via Team Commissions depends on your ranks.